LeidyGil/leidygil.github.io/SQL_English.md

 ('Pantalón', 2000.00, 'Pantalón de mezclilla'), ('Camisa XL', 1000.00, 'Camisa de manga larga');

--- Restrictions - Constraints
+## Restrictions - Constraints
--- Introduction to restrictions
+### Introduction to restrictions
 -- Key ideas
 -- Restrictions or constraints in English are rules that can be applied to the columns of a table.
--- The NOT NULL restriction is a type of restriction that prevents null values from being entered into a column.
+-- The NOT NULL restriction is a type of restriction that prevents null values FROM being entered into a column.
 -- If we enter a null value in a column with the NOT NULL restriction, the operation will fail.
 -- Adding a restriction when creating a table
--- When creating tables, we can add restrictions (constraints) to the columns to prevent data that does not meet certain conditions from being entered.
+-- When creating tables, we can add restrictions (constraints) to the columns to prevent data that does not meet certain conditions FROM being entered.
--- In this exercise, we will learn to add the NOT NULL restriction, which prevents null values from being added to a column.
+-- In this exercise, we will learn to add the NOT NULL restriction, which prevents null values FROM being added to a column.
 -- For example, when creating a table of people with name and surname, we can make the name mandatory (not null) and the surname optional.
 -- To achieve this, we will create the table and add the NOT NULL restriction to the name column as follows:
 CREATE TABLE personas (